tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/产品简介/功能列表_intl_en.md

-Currently, TencentDB for DBbrain is supported for TencentDB for MySQL (excluding the Basic Edition).
+Currently, TencentDB for DBbrain is supported for TencentDB for MySQL (excluding the basic single-node instances).

 <table>
 <thead><tr><th colspan=2>Features</th><th>TencentDB for MySQL</th></tr></thead>